IanFindlay/trackerian/README.md

     python3 trackerian.py --edit 0 name Writing Readme

+If for any reason you need to remove an activity from your history, including the one you are currently tracking, you can use the `-r` `--remove` argument:

+    python3 trackerian.py --remove [activity number]

 **FURTHER HELP**

 With the information above, you should have no trouble using Trackerian and making the most out of your time but feel free to raise any issues on the repository page.
 A condensed help message for all of these arguments can be invoked by passing the `-h` `--help` argument or running the program with no arguments given.